 \section{Abstract}

-Scalarization is a mechanism that endows strongly self-gravitating bodies, such as neutron stars and black holes, with a scalar field configuration.
-It resembles a phase transition in that the scalar configuration only appears when a certain quantity that characterizes the compact object, e.g., its compactness or spin, is beyond a threshold.
-We provide a critical and comprehensive review of scalarization, including the mechanism itself, theories that exhibit it, its manifestation in neutron stars, black holes, and their binaries, potential extension to other fields, and a thorough discussion of future perspectives.
+Scalarization is a mechanism that endows strongly self-gravitating bodies, such as neutron stars and black holes, with a scalar-field configuration.
+It resembles a phase transition in that the scalar configuration appears only when a certain quantity that characterizes the compact object, for example, its compactness or spin, is beyond a threshold.
+A critical and comprehensive review of scalarization, including the mechanism itself, theories that exhibit it, its manifestation in neutron stars, black holes and their binaries, potential extension to other fields, and a thorough discussion of future perspectives, is provided.